Skip to main content

 Speakers:

-• Helen Sheen, Morgan Sindall Property Services (winner of 'Accountability & Reporting' Social Value Award 2024)
+• Helen Sheen, Head of Social Value, Morgan Sindall Property Services (winner of 'Accountability & Reporting' Social Value Award 2024)

-• Karen Young & Jamie Houlders, Hays UK - Project Flourish (winner of 'Creating Capability' Social Value Award 2024)
+• Karen Young, Director & Jamie Houlders, Director, Hays UK - Project Flourish (winner of 'Creating Capability' Social Value Award 2024)

-• Frank Kibble, Spacehive (winner of 'Radical Collaboration' Social Value Award 2024)
+• Frank Kibble, Partnership Director, Spacehive (winner of 'Radical Collaboration' Social Value Award 2024)

-• Emma Bell, Chapter One UK (winner of 'Enabling Technology' Social Value Award 2024)
+• Emma Bell, CEO, Chapter One UK (winner of 'Enabling Technology' Social Value Award 2024)

 13:00 - 14:00